gakonst/ethers-rs/README.md

 ethers = { git = "https://github.com/gakonst/ethers-rs", features = ["legacy"] }
 ```

+### Polygon support

+There is abigen support for Polygon and the Mumbai test network.
+It is recommended that you set the `POLYGONSCAN_API_KEY` environment variable.
+You can get one [here](https://polygonscan.io/apis).

+### Avalanche support

+There is abigen support for Avalanche and the Fuji test network.
+It is recommended that you set the `SNOWTRACE_API_KEY` environment variable.
+You can get one [here](https://snowtrace.io/apis).

 ### Celo Support

 [Celo](http://celo.org/) support is turned on via the feature-flag `celo`: